Is it OK to put a treadmill in the garage?

 4. Make the home gym comfortable and enjoyable

-Designing a home gym in the garage with the right equipment is important, but just as significant is making sure that your space will be comfortable and useful for you and your family members.
+Designing a home gym in the garage with the right equipment is important, but just as significant is ensuring that your space will be comfortable and useful for you and your family.

 The main purpose of designing a home gym in the garage is so everyone in your household can effectively exercise!
 Therefore, it should be usable to everyone around you – not just one person.